wittman/googleplusplus/README.md

 So far, this userscript was tested in Google Chrome 12 and Firefox 5 (on OS X).

 This is experimental, alpha quality code.
-Depending on the activity/navigation withint Google+, you have to refresh the browser for the script to re-format the page properly.
+Depending on the activity/navigation within Google+, you have to refresh the browser for the script to re-format the page properly.

 Feedback is welcome.